MKorostoff/incarceration-in-real-numbers/SOURCES.md

 ## Legal Penalties For George Floyd

 The criminal penalties for counterfeiting in Minnesota can be found [here](https://www.revisor.mn.gov/statutes/cite/609.632#stat.609.632.4).
 Life expectancy data can be found [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4984780/).
+Also note, life expectancy is [significantly lower](https://www.prisonpolicy.org/blog/2017/06/26/life_expectancy/) for people who have been incarcerated.

 ## Estimated Prison Populations